So, to recap what you just watched:

 And if the world of rack pricing is completely new to you -- but this fabulous blog post has piqued your interest -- check out this 101 post on the wholesale fuel market and how it works.

-Lastly, you can learn much more about how to use published fuel benchmarks (and a whole lot more!) when you join us May 2-3 in Austin, Texas, for Winning Fuel Buying Strategies.
+Lastly, you can learn much more about how to use published fuel benchmarks (and a whole lot more!) at your own pace with our 3.5-hour eLearning course OPIS Basics of Fuel Buying.